 Why the GAO’s opinion about OMB’s withholding of Ukraine security assistance is problematic (even if the conclusion is right)

-When the Government Accountability Office (GAO) accused President Obama of breaking the law in 2014 when he arranged a prisoner swap with the Taliban to gain the release of then Sgt Bowe Bergdahl, it took a very different legal approach than it did when it recently accused President Trump’s adminstration of breaking the law.
+When the Government Accountability Office (GAO) accused President Obama of breaking the law in 2014 when he arranged a prisoner swap with the Taliban to gain the release of then Sgt Bowe Bergdahl, it took a very different legal approach than it did when it recently accused President Trump’s administration of breaking the law.
 Regrettably, the GAO’s analysis in both instances was problematic as too many questions are left unanswered.
 Additionally, the timing of Trump case announcement predictably raised the troubling specter of partisanship.

 While GAO opinions are nonbinding, they are (and should be) influential.
 Consequently, unless the GAO does a better job in Presidential authority cases than what we’ve seen here, it risks eroding the legitimacy so essential to its success.